Journal Voucher Meaning

 Explanation

-At the end of every accounting year, the organization is required to make estimates for the expenses which will be relevant for the end part of the accounting period.
-Hence, provisions are needed to be made.
+At the end of every accounting year, the organization must make estimates for the expenses that will be relevant for the end part of the accounting period.
+Hence, provisions need to be made.
 However, the actual bill from the relevant parties (if any) is received in the next accounting period.
 The documentary evidence is not available.
-Thus, journal vouchers help serves the purpose.
-As evidence, a working is prepared wherein the basis of amounts are provided.
+Thus, journal vouchers help serve the purpose.
+As evidence, a working is prepared wherein the basis of amounts is provided.
 The assumption is generally based on the management’s experience.
-Since actual payment is not made & the relevant vendor is also not easily identifiable, the outstanding expenses (liability) account is credited in the books of account
+Since actual payment is not made & the relevant vendor is not easily identifiable, the outstanding expenses (liability) account is credited in the books of account.

 Documents Required for Preparation of Journal Voucher